Seaway (band): Style

 Matt Collar of AllMusic described the band as making "exuberant punk-pop and emo-rock" music.
 Rock Sound described the band's sound as "Fast and classically melodic pop-punk" combined with a "distinct and unashamed pop sensibility."

 Side projects

-Locke, Taylor and Eichinger play in the hardcore punk band Rage Brigade.
-They released the F.I.G.H.T.M.U.S.I.C.
+Seaway is the side project to Locke, Taylor and Eichinger's hardcore punk band Rage Brigade.
+When Seaway took off, the projects flipped.
+Rage Brigade released the F.I.G.H.T.M.U.S.I.C.
 EP and singles "Slipping Away" & "Hard Love" in 2011.

 Accolades

 Colour Blind was included at number 32 on Rock Sound's top 50 releases of 2015 list.

 Seaway was included in Alternative Press' 14 Most Anticipated Albums for 2017.

 Seaway's third full-length album Vacation was listed at number 12 of Rock Sound's top 50 releases of 2017.